Josh Bell Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 21st in the league.
+- The Cubs pitching staff ranks 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 3.96 team ERA that ranks 12th across all MLB pitching staffs.
+- The Cubs' 3.92 team ERA ranks 10th across all league pitching staffs.

-- Cubs pitchers combine to give up 78 home runs (one per game), the fewest in the league.
+- Cubs pitchers combine to surrender the second-fewest home runs in baseball (79 total, one per game).

+- Stroman (9-5 with a 2.47 ERA and 85 strikeouts in 102 2/3 innings pitched) aims for his 10th victory when he gets the start for the Cubs, his 18th of the season.

-- His last appearance came on Saturday against the St. Louis Cardinals, when the left-hander threw six innings, surrendering one earned run while allowing five hits.
+- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.